What makes you so qualified

 After school, we're looking for potty training.
 "What?" you say?
-Yes, we want you to go to the finest company, that has the finest training program, with the finest reputation.
-I dare mention Procter & Gamble because they set the standard in not only training, but in recruitment and development of young people.
-It's simple, you have to be good to get a job there.
+Yes, we want you to go to the finest company that has the finest training program, with the finest reputation.
+Take Procter & Gamble for example.
+P&G set the standard in not only training, but in recruitment and development of young people.
+It's simple; you have to be good to get a job there.
 P&G stays current, P&G keeps pace, P&G is the finest place we know of to punch your ticket.

 Where did you get your first job and where did you get your training?
 It sets the tone and management style for years to come, often for the rest of your life.